 How to prepare for your first yoga class

-By Emmanuel in Uncategorized, Yoga
+By Gary in Uncategorized, Yoga

 It is normal to feel nervous when you are trying something for the first time – especially yoga.
 Most newbies often feel intimidated when introduced to the scene in a yoga studio.
 These tips, however, will help you prepare for your first yoga class, and help you feel more confident and comfortable.